agathegaudillat-commits/Solar-Panel/README.md

 Our client, a Swiss energy company, asked us to identify the best locations for photovoltaic (PV) panel installations.
 Using long-term sunshine data from weather stations across Switzerland, we will analyze solar exposure and other parameters to rank potential sites and deliver data-driven recommendations for efficient and sustainable investments.

 ## Description
-This project has the scope of find the best location in swiss to build a solar panel central.
-We analyse sunshine rate and efficiency.
+The goal of this project is to determine the most suitable locations in Switzerland for building solar power plants.
+We evaluate sunshine duration and panel efficiency to guide investment decisions.

 ### Input files
 The input data comes from MeteoSwiss and is provided as CSV tables.
 Each row corresponds to a measurement station, while each column contains specific characteristics such as sunshine duration, temperature, and other relevant environmental variables.

-### Output fils
+### Output files
-The project outputs include cleaned datasets containing only the essential variables, as well as various graphs, images, and tables summarizing the calculations performed to determine the most suitable location.
+The project outputs include cleaned datasets containing only the essential variables, as well as various graphs and tables summarizing the calculations performed to determine the most suitable location.

 ### Report
 The final report, including all methodologies and conclusions, can be found in the docs folder under the name finalreport.pdf.